 - Symptoms of low thyroid levels may include hair loss, fatigue, weight gain, constipation, and depression and you guessed it-brittle nails.

-- Raynaud’s syndrome is characterized by circulation problems in the extremities, this condition can affect nail health.
+- Raynaud’s syndrome is characterized by blood flow problems in the extremities, this condition can affect compromise healthy nails.

 The AOCD gives a diagnostic tip to help determine if your brittle nails are caused by an internal condition or external environment factors: “If the fingernails split, but the toenails are strong, then an external factor is the cause.”

-Artificial nails such as acrylics and gel nails are a must-have for many women.
-However, these manicures wreak havoc on the health of your nails.
+Artificial nails such as acrylic nails and gel nails are a must-have for many women.
+However, these manicures wreak havoc on the health of your nails and cause broken, dry cuticles.
 Even gel polishes that can be bought at the grocery store are said to cause damage.

 Using acetone nail polish remover can also weaken nails.

-I’ve even tried the nail stickers-Wow do they last, I will say that.
+I recently tried nail polish stickers-Wow do they last, I will say that.
 After 2 weeks of wearing them only a few were beginning to lift but I was ready to be rid of them.
 When I removed them, my nails were slightly damaged.
 I believe I pulled off a layer of nail by not removing them with an acetone remover which would have also done damage.